Alcohol Overdose: Causes, Risk, Signs and How to Prevent It

 The long-term outlook for an individual who has experienced an alcohol overdose depends on several factors, including the severity of the overdose, the speed and effectiveness of medical treatment received, and the person’s overall health and drinking habits.

-However, repeated episodes of alcohol overdose can lead to more severe health issues, including persistent brain damage, neurological impairments, and liver disease.
+Repeated episodes of alcohol overdose lead to more severe health issues, including persistent brain damage, neurological impairments, and liver disease.

-Chronic misuse of alcohol that leads to repeated overdoses significantly increases the risk of developing lasting conditions such as alcoholic hepatitis, fibrosis, or cirrhosis of the liver, which can be life-threatening.
+Chronic misuse of alcohol that leads to repeated overdoses significantly increases the risk of developing lasting conditions such as alcoholic hepatitis, fibrosis, or cirrhosis of the liver, which are life-threatening.

 To prevent an alcohol overdose, drink in moderation, avoid binge drinking, and know your limits.
 Additionally, never mix alcohol with other drugs, and ensure you eat before and while drinking to slow alcohol absorption.